Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Related Work

 \subsection{Continual Learning}

-To ensure continuous and smooth adaptation of DNN students during deployment, the incorporation of CL \cite{silver2013lifelong} \cite{ring1997child} is imperative.
-CL allows a DNN to keep learning without forgetting its previously acquired knowledge.
-Thus, a single DNN is created that excels in all acquired skills and leverages knowledge from all tasks.
-The central CL challenge is adapting the DNN model to new tasks \cite{pentina2015lifelong}, without suffering from ``catastrophic forgetting" \cite{french1999catastrophic}, \cite{mccloskey1989catastrophic}, namely the loss of previous knowledge when a pretrained DNN is adapted (e.g., finetuned) with new training data.
-Many different CL algorithms have been proposed over the years for combatting catastrophic forgetting.
-Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming} assigns an update penalization factor per DNN parameter, based on their importance for previously learned tasks, as quantified using the Fisher Information Matrix $\mathbf{F}$.
-Thus, DNN model adaptation proceeds via the following regularizer:
+To enable a single DNN to continuously acquire new skills without forgetting old ones, CL is essential \cite{silver2013lifelong}\cite{ring1997child}.
+The main hurdle is integrating new tasks \cite{pentina2015lifelong} without ``catastrophic forgetting" of prior knowledge \cite{french1999catastrophic}\cite{mccloskey1989catastrophic}.
+Regularization approaches tackle this by penalizing changes to important parameters.

+For example, Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming} assigns each DNN parameter an update penalty, based on its importance for previously learned tasks, using the Fisher Information Matrix $\mathbf{F}$.
+Thus, DNN adaptation uses the following regularizer:

 where hyperparameter $\lambda$ sets the importance of previous tasks compared to the new ones and $i$ indexes each DNN parameter.
-Any change to the $i$-th DNN parameter is penalized by a factor proportionate to the $i$-th diagonal entry of $\mathbf{F}$, evaluated once on the parameter set upon which training on the old task originally converged.
-The method exploits the fact that $\mathbf{F}$ can be computed from first-order derivatives alone, while assuming that a multivariate Gaussian probability distribution approximation to the posterior distribution $p(\theta|\mathcal{D}^o)$ of the model parameters conditioned on the old task's training dataset $\mathcal{D}^o$ suffices.
+Any change to the $i$-th DNN parameter is penalized by a factor proportionate to the $i$-th diagonal entry of $\mathbf{F}$, evaluated once on the parameter set where training on the old task had converged.
+Details about EWC are in the Supplementary Material.

-In Learning without Forgetting (LwF) \cite{li2017learning} the DNN model is jointly optimized both for obtaining high classification accuracy in the new task and for preserving accuracy in the old one, without requiring access to the old training data.
-This method actually employs KD to achieve CL, since it involves optimizing the model on new data according to both ground-truth and to the original network's response to the new data.
-Thus, knowledge of the old task is preserved while training on the new data is being regularized.
-The method deviates from vanilla KD, since the teacher is the older version of the student itself and not a different DNN.
-Encoder-Based Lifelong Learning (EBLL) \cite{rannen2017encoder} exploits autoencoders to prevent catastrophic forgetting, via a regularizer that penalizes encoded features changes alongside the distillation loss.
-Similarly to LwF, EBLL incorporates a warm-up phase before the actual DNN training phase.
+Learning without Forgetting (LwF) \cite{li2017learning} preserves old-task performance by distilling outputs from the DNN's own previous version while training on new data, without requiring access to old training data.
+The method deviates from vanilla KD; the teacher is the older version of the student itself and not a different DNN.
+Encoder-Based Lifelong Learning similarly uses autoencoders to regularize feature changes alongside a KD loss, with an initial warm-up phase \cite{rannen2017encoder}.